-Wednesday 6 February: Lecture on representations of girlhood in J. M. Barrie’s Peter Pan by Jade Dillon, MIC PhD candidate.
+Wednesday 6 February: Lecture on representations of girlhood in J. M. Barrie’s Peter Pan by Jade Dillon, MIC PhD student.

 Thursday 7 February: Poets Sarah Clancy, Ilyana Kuhling and Kathryn Keane read from and perform their own work.

-Friday 8 February: MIC PhD candidate Aideen Wylde presents her play, Here Shall We Rest.
+Friday 8 February: MIC PhD student Aideen Wylde presents her play, Here Shall We Rest.
 Aideen’s performance forms part of her PhD dissertation process.
 Tickets are €8/5; bookings through www.limetreetheatre.ie.

 Tuesday 12 February: Lecture on Bridget Cleary who was killed by her husband in 1895.
 Bridget’s husband believed that his real wife had been abducted by fairies and a changeling left in her place.
 This lecture will be delivered by Molly Daly, MIC.